jsndyks/web/mov/logoGrid.md

 Two rows and 10 columns are taken up with our 10 letters, each letter is thus 2 cells high and 1 cell wide, so we need a tall font (approx 2:1 in h:w ratio).

- - [M PLUS 1 Code](https://fonts.google.com/specimen/M+PLUS+1+Code) seems to work pretty well, other fonts are available
+ - [M PLUS 1 Code](https://fonts.google.com/specimen/M+PLUS+1+Code) seems to work pretty well, [other fonts are available](https://fonts.google.com/)

-Here we see it with a circle and a square showing the positions into which we can plot data.
+Here we see it with a circle and a square showing the (60) positions onto which we can plot data.

 <img src="./img/diverseCDT.logo.BASIC.png" width="300"/>